CiroZhang/Birdseye/readme.md

 † Results reported by the respective original papers, not re-evaluated under BFMD.

+## Future Work

+We are continuing to improve shuttlecock trajectory reconstruction in our section 4 and are developing a dataset to support its evaluation.
+We also found that MonoTrack and other existing court-detection methods can struggle when court colors differ from those seen during development or when parts of the court are out of frame.
+Future work will focus on making court detection more robust to these conditions.

 ## Datasets

 - **BFMD** — Ning Ding et al., *BFMD: A Full-Match Badminton Dense Dataset for Dense Shot